Document Design, How-to Guides, Printing

 #5 72.9 and below

 Primary Colors – The primary colors are red, blue, and yellow, each other these colors are the source of every other color that is produced.
-Being a primary color, these colors cannot be created by mixing other colors.
+Being primary colors, these cannot be created by mixing other colors.
 Related: Secondary colors include orange, green, and violet.

 Process Inks – Transparent in nature, this type of ink is meant for mixing to print 4 color process images, but should not be printed separately.
-As a part of the CMYK color model process color, also called four-color, is a subtractive color model used in the printing process.
+As part of the CMYK color model, process color, also called four-color, is a subtractive color model used in printing.

 Q